|Sunday Prayer for Healing||Anointing for Healing||Sacrament of Reconciliation|

 Anointing for Healing

 On certain Sundays of the year, the priest offers personal anointing with oil within the context of the Eucharist.
 The oil is applied in the sign of the cross to the forehead and open palms with the words, “Through this holy anointing, may the Lord in his love and mercy strengthen and uphold you by the grace and power of the Holy Spirit.”
 Every one is invited to receive God’s healing in the act of sacramental anointing.
 Anointing for healing is also available freely to anyone who requests it at other times.
-Please contact the Rector, The Rev. Jessica Schaap at 604.685.6832 ext 14.
+For the month of January till February 2019, pthis service will not be available.

 In addition to these more organised, formal means of healing, parishioners acting on their own initiatives and in informal circumstances visit others who are sick, either at home or in hospital, to bring friendship and comfort to those in distress.
 In this way, everyone in his or her everyday life brings healing to the world, to those one knows and loves, and to oneself.